schabrolles/docker-grafana/README.md

 ./build_grafana4.sh v4.1.0
 ```
 `./build_grafana4.sh. [grafana git_tag]`
 replace `grafana git_tag` with the version you want.
 This parameter is optional, but if empty, it will build the latest version of grafana available ... it could be a **dev version**.
-If you want to build a specific version use a tag (from grafana git) as parameter of `build_grafana4.sh`
+If you want to build a specific version use a tag (from grafana git or check directly [here](https://github.com/grafana/grafana/releases)) as parameter of `build_grafana4.sh`

 Wait until the build process finished (be patient, it is a bit long).